hanneskod/classtools/README.md

 $iter = new ClassIterator($finder->in('src'));
 $iter->enableAutoloading();

-// Prints all found definitions in one snippet echo $iter->minimize();
+// Print all found definitions in one snippet echo $iter->minimize();

 // The same can be done using